 Journalist: Create custom TFRM content to include articles, website content, press releases, and other items as necessary.
 (Please submit an example of your writing.)

-Public Relations Manager: Manages the reputation of TFRM to align with the mission and vision of the movement and enriching the organization’s position within the public eye.
+Public Relations: Manages the reputation of TFRM to align with the mission and vision of the movement and enriching the organization’s position within the public eye.
 This includes the use of all forms of media and communication to further build, maintain, and manage the reputation.

 Community Outreach Organizer: Works with various chapters to help TFRM participate in charitable events that can benefit fathers, families, and other members of the community.